Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

 <a name="display"></a>
 ## Display Widgets

 Widget application shares its window to the Widget Viewer application.
 To display the widget application's buffer you have to create a widget object.
 The widget application's buffer is displayed on the widget object.
-You can create the widget object as shown in the following code:
+You can create the widget object:

 1. Initialize Widget Viewer using `widget_viewer_evas_init()`.
 The parameter of `widget_viewer_evas_init()` is the window object of an application: